Enhancing generative perturbation models with LLM-informed gene embeddings

 Before that, I was a a Sr. Modeling Scientist at the Allen Insitute for Cell Science and a postdoc at the Institute for Systems Biology with the Hood-Price Lab .

-I went grad school at CMU & Pitt, where I worked with Dan Zuckerman,
+I went grad school at CMU & Pitt, where I was advised by Dan Zuckerman,

-and collaborated with Jim Faeder, Chris Langmead, Markus Dittrich, Bob Murphy, and Takis Benos .
+and worked with Jim Faeder, Chris Langmead, Markus Dittrich, Bob Murphy, and Takis Benos .